Special-Niewbie/HandleOS/installation_guide.md

      <img height="300" src="Git_assets/installation/Rufus_settings.png">

+   - Make sure to unplug any other external USB drives and SD flash cards before proceeding with the installation process.
    - Boot from the HandleOS ISO.
    - Follow the installation prompts to install HandleOS on your SSD or hard drive.
 The installation process will guide you through the necessary steps.

 1. **Initial Setup**:

    - After installation, you will start in `Console Mode`.